Can’t wait that long for an HDB BTO flat?

 So do yourself a favour and check what’s the distance between neighbouring blocks before deciding on a pool view unit.

-Oh, one big advantage of going with a ground floor unit, is that you might find yourself right next to the swimming pool.
+One BIG advantage of going with a ground floor unit is that you might find yourself right next to the swimming pool.